F-equivalence for parabolic systems and applications to the stabilization of nonlinear PDE: Settings and notations

 with $w(t) \in \C^m$ and $B$ a given control operator.
 Let $E$ be a normed vector space.
 We will use the canonical isomorphism from $E^m$ to $\mathcal{L}(\C^m, E)$ to identify an element $B \in \mathcal{L}(\C^m, E)$ with $(B_1, \dots, B_m) \in E^m$ in the following way

 Let \(B \in (D(A)')^m\) for some fixed \(m \geq 1\), when the supremum of the multiplicities of \(A\) is infinite, the pair \((A, B)\) is not approximately controllable, making it impossible to achieve stabilization at any desired rate.
 Instead, we set a target stabilization rate \(\lambda > 0\) and seek to determine whether we can stabilize the system at this rate.
-Note that, for any given $\lambda>0$, we have the following lemma
+Note that, for any given $\lambda>0$, we have the following lemma thanks to Appendix G of \cite{xiang2024fredholm}.

 \begin{lem} There exist $N_1(\lambda), \dots, N_{\ml}(\lambda) \in \N^*$ and a partition $(e_n^1)_{n \geq 1}, \dots, (e_n^{\ml})_{n \geq 1}$ of $(e_n)_{n \geq 1}$ such that, if we set $L_\lambda^j = \text{span}((e_n^j)_{1 \leq n \leq N_j(\lambda)})$ and \(\mathcal{H}^j = \overline{\text{span}((e_n^j)_{n \geq 1})}^{H}\) (thus \(H = \bigoplus_{j=1}^{m(\lambda)} \mathcal{H}^j\)) , then the multiplicities of eigenvalues are simple in $L_\lambda^j$ and